- Loan Information

 For each academic year, you may borrow up to - but not more than - a school's cost of attendance, minus the amount of other financial assistance that the student receives.
 It is important not to borrow more than you can afford to repay, even if you can afford to borrow more.
 Selecting "Max Amount" will not default to the total balance owed, but to the difference between offered aid and cost of attendance.
 Saint Louis University is only able to process PLUS loans in dollar amounts, if cents are listed on the application, the loan will be rounded down to the nearest dollar.
 Please contact your admission or financial aid counselor for assistance in determining the right amount for your situation.

-If the Federal PLUS loan is denied, the dependent student will have eligibility for an unsubsidized Stafford Loan (Freshman/Sophomore: $4,000; Junior/Senior: $5,000).
-Upon confirmation of the denial from the lender, the Office of Student Financial Services will award the Unsubsidized loan eligibility for the student to accept through mySLU.
+If the Federal PLUS loan is denied, the dependent student will have eligibility for an unsubsidized Direct Loan (Freshman/Sophomore: $4,000; Junior/Senior: $5,000).
+Upon confirmation of the denial from the lender, the Office of Student Financial Services will award the unsubsidized loan eligibility for the student to accept through mySLU.

-Detailed information regarding the federal loan program for the 2012-2013 academic year is illustrated below.
-Loan information effective July 1, 2012.
+Detailed information regarding the federal loan program for the 2016-2017 academic year is illustrated below.
+Loan interest rates effective July 1, 2016.

 For a parent borrowing from the Federal Direct Parent PLUS Loan program, the following step must be completed:

-Apply for a Parent PLUS loan and complete a Federal Direct Parent PLUS Loan Master Promissory Note by clicking here.
+Apply for a Parent PLUS loan and complete a Federal Direct Parent PLUS Master Promissory Note (MPN) by clicking here.
 The MPN is good for 10 years.
-If you have previously borrowed from the Federal Direct Loan Program, you may not need to complete a new master promissory note.
-Please apply for your Parent PLUS loan no sooner than 90 days before the student's start date.
-The U.S. Department of Education will complete a credit check which is valid for 90 days.
+If you have previously borrowed from the Federal Direct Loan Program, you may not need to complete a new MPN.
+Please apply for your Parent PLUS loan no sooner than 180 days before the student's start date.
+The U.S. Department of Education will complete a credit check which will be valid for 180 days.